Preventive Medicine:

 Discuss offering your growing kitten a variety of foods, both wet and dry.

-At this visit, we recommend doing a blood screening test for kidney and liver function and a blood glucose test.
+Also at this visit, we recommend doing a blood screening test for kidney and liver function and a blood glucose test.
 These tests are inexpensive and knowing that these tests are normal greatly increases the safety up the upcoming anesthesia and neutering-spay surgery that we will be recommending for most pets.

 Kittens 4-6 months of age:

 As discussed above, this is the ideal age for neutering and spaying.
 We are very careful with anesthesia … the safety of which has been tremendously improved in the last decade.
 We take the precaution of doing pre-anesthetic blood work for liver function, kidney disease, and blood sugar.
 We monitor body temperature, hydration, heart rate, blood pressure, gum refill time, respiration rate, oxygen saturation, and run continuous EKG during our surgeries.
-And like all vets, we pay special attention to pain management.
+And like most vets, we pay special attention to pain management.
 For the vast majority of patients, these surgeries go very smoothly.
-Most are up and playful within hours.
-In fact, I like to keep my spay patients overnight for observation in a ward cage not because I’m overly worried about their recovery but rather I want to enforce rest for at least 12 hours after surgery to prevent these young patients from over-activity.
+Most young cats are up and playful within hours.
+In fact, I like to keep my spay patients overnight for observation in a ward cage not because I’m overly worried about their recovery but rather I want to enforce rest for at least 12 hours after surgery to prevent these young patients from excessive activity.
 The body needs some quiet time to clot and initiate healing.

 We have you return about 10-14 days later for suture removal and of course, we check on your post op kitten anytime during this period if there seems to be any trouble with healing or infection etc.

-About 10-12 months old if your kitten is on our usual schedule
+We encourage owners to bring their growing kitten in for a Mid Year Wellness Exam.
+Your kitten will be about 10-12 months old if your kitten is on our usual schedule

 At this stage of development your kitten IS IN PUBERTY.
 Even though your pet was neutered or spayed, there are a lot of hormonal and development changes going on.
 This is also a time when there are a lot of behavior problems to discuss.
 At any rate, we go over your young cat again and deal with the skin problems, acne, skin or ear allergies, and injuries that are common at this age.
 We check out joints carefully.